CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 ## Delete a Workbench

 You can only delete workbenches that you created.
-The NVIDIA-supplied NetQ Workbench cannot be deleted.
+The NVIDIA-supplied NetQ Workbench and Fabric Dashboard workbenches cannot be deleted.
 When you delete a workbench that you have designated as your home workbench, NetQ Workbench will replace it as the home workbench.
 To delete a workbench:

 1. Select <img src="https://icons.cumulusnetworks.com/17-Users/19-Natural-Close%20Up-Single%20User-Man/single-man-circle.svg" height="18" width="18"/> **User Settings** &nbsp;<span aria-label="and then">> **Profile & Preferences**.